JetBrains/intellij-sdk-docs/tutorials/action_system/working_with_custom_actions.md

 ## Registering a Custom Action
 Actions can be registered by declaring them in code or by declaring them in the `<actions>` section of a plugin configuration (`plugin.xml`) file.
 This section describes using IDE tooling - the New Action Form - to add a declaration to the `plugin.xml` file, and then tuning registration attributes manually.
-A more comprehensive explanation of action registration is available in the [Registering Actions](/basics/action_system.md#registering-actions) section of this guide.
+A more comprehensive explanation of action registration is available in the [Action Registration](/basics/action_system.md#registering-actions) section of this guide.

 ### Registering an Action with the New Action Form
 IntelliJ IDEA has an embedded inspection that spots unregistered actions.